e34s/e34-client/client-junit4/README.md

 ### 3. Report
 #### Viewing the report
-After the test run is finished, the test report is created in your main project directory by default.
-If you require the report to be generated elsewhere,please set the reportsDirectory (from the command line, not in the pom) system property to override the default setting.
+After the test run is finished, the test report is created in ```/e34report``` by default.`Screenshots are put in the ```/screenshots```  directory on the main project level.
-The report can be viewed with a standard browser.
+If you require the report to be generated elsewhere, set the reportsDirectory (from the command line, not in the pom) system property to override the default setting.
 ```
-mvn test  -DreportsDirectory="/Users/freynaud/report"
+mvn test  -DreportsDirectory="/some-path/your-report-directory"
 ```

-Screenshots are put in the ```/screenshots```  directory on the main project level.
+To view the report, just open ```e34report.html``` in a standard browser.

 #### Sharing the report
 The report is self-contained and can be shared by i.e. zipping the folder containing the e34report.html and sending it to other individuals.